 Yes!
 It’s important to know exactly what kind of health insurance coverage you have and whether visits outside your network are covered, the amount of the deductible that you have to meet before the insurance company pays for visits, co-pays (often very high with Emergency Room visits.
-For example, some insurance policies will only provide coverage until you are 18 or 19 years old.
+For example, some insurance policies may provide coverage only until you are 18 or 19 years old.
 Other policies may provide coverage to age 26.
 Billing information on procedures and visits called an EOB (Explanation of Benefits) may be sent to your parents even for confidential services; many groups are working to change these procedures but it’s good to plan ahead. .
 Ask your parents how long you will be covered and what is considered to be “in network” versus “outside network.”
 You may want to contact the insurance company yourself to understand the co-pay, deductibles, and more.
-You should check with the admissions department at your college if you need to buy an additional “student insurance policy” while you are a student there.
+You should check with the admissions department at your college to see if you need to buy an additional “student insurance policy” while you are a student there.
 If you aren’t covered by your parents’ insurance while at college, make sure you sign up for a special “student insurance policy.”

 Before you leave for college, or as soon as possible, ask your insurance company to send you a summary of your benefits or ask them the following questions:

 - How long can I expect to have insurance coverage?
 (For example: Up to what age am I covered?
 Do I need to be a full time student to be eligible for full coverage?)

 - Does the policy cover emergency services or check-ups out-of-state?

 - Does the policy require that I tell the insurance company within a certain amount of time if I use emergency services?

-- Is there a waiting period for certain services?
+- Is there a waiting period for any services?